Workplace Management Tips-v3

 And this is where often one hears employees say that there is new learning, growth at a pace that they have never experienced before, etc. While this is so, a Manager must recognise that change means that the employee needs to constantly move in the same direction, as you.

-So, as a Manager steering your project to places that you want it to go, here are some thoughts:
+As a Manager steering your project to places that you want it to go, here are some thoughts:

 With the emergence of knowledge workers, based completely at home, Managers need to take a ‘peak into their life’ and sometimes this may not be easy.
 Young and older families face challenges ranging from depression, parenting, geriatric care associated stress and so on.